 Avoiding Common 401(k) Rollover Mistakes

 Even for Richmond Heights, MO residents with a solid grasp of their finances, deciding on the best option for your 401(k) rollover can be complicated.
-The most common pitfalls people make when considering their options include:
+The most common pitfalls people make when considering their options are:

-• Rolling over a required minimum distribution — There is no way to roll over a required minimum distribution.
-If you do, you will be subject to a 6% excess IRA contribution tax.
+- Rolling over a required minimum distribution — There is no way to roll over an RMD.
+If you do, you will be subject to a 6% penalty tax on any excess amount.

-• Not speaking to a financial advisor — Financial advisors will be able to help you choose the best plan for you and ensure the rollover goes as smoothly as possible.
+- Not speaking to a financial advisor — Financial advisors will be able to help you choose the best plan for you and ensure the rollover goes as smoothly as possible.

-Call a 401(k) Rollover Advisor Today
+Speak to a 401(k) Rollover Advisor Today

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Richmond Heights, MO today.